LOVE – TRUE LOVE

 MAKING ROOM FOR JESUS AT CHRISTMAS

-after-Christmas blues, Bible sermons, Christmas, Christmas Day, Joy, Uncategorized
+after-Christmas blues, after-Christmas letdown, Bible sermons, Christmas, God, Joy, Uncategorized

 The real joy of Christmas comes when we discover and celebrate the true meaning of Christmas.
 The true meaning of Christmas can only be found by asking and answering this question: “Why did Jesus come to earth?”
 Why did Jesus come to earth?
 Was it to give us an additional opportunity to “make merry”?
 Was it to give people an occasion to spend money on presents, greeting cards, and Christmas decorations?
 The purpose of this question is not to condemn these activities, but to cause us to think about the real meaning of Christmas.